Contracts Down, but Recently Rising

 Biggest Percentage Increases from 2022

-Award: Our smaller neighborhoods
+Award: Our Smaller Neighborhoods

-When you look at neighborhoods by percentage increase in sales, one neighborhood jumps out, Pemberwick, with sales up 250% on a year over year basis.
+When you look at neighborhoods by the percentage increase in sales, one neighborhood jumps out, Pemberwick, with sales up 250% on a year-over-year basis.
 Pemberwick’s sales increased from 4 sales in the first 9 months of 2020 to 14 sales this year.
 An increase of 10 sales may not seem like much, but it’s the first time in a while since we’ve seen Pemberwick home sales break into double digits.
 It’s a small neighborhood and the people there love it.
 They tend to buy and stay, meaning even fewer houses come on for sale.

-It’s not just Pemberwick, Byram saw sales increase from 13 to 19 and North Mianus went from 5 sale to 10 sales.
+It’s not just Pemberwick, Byram saw sales increase from 13 to 19 and North Mianus went from 5 sales to 10 sales.
 Banksville also saw its sales jump 67% from 3 sales to 5 sales.
 These are small numerical increases, but together they total an increase of 23 sales and tell us something about the market.
 There is a tremendous demand for houses in our most affordable neighborhoods.

 Lots of people who live in apartments in the NYC metro area would love to have a house in Greenwich and the most affordable houses in Greenwich are often their first choice.
-While, we can’t know whether there are thousands, of even tens of thousands of people, that fall in that category, we can say that at least 23 homeowners found new homes in these neighborhoods worth buying, even with price increases up to 25% in one year.
+While, we can’t know whether there are thousands, or even tens of thousands of people, that fall in that category, we can say that at least 23 homeowners found new homes in these neighborhoods worth buying, even with price increases up to 25% in one year.

 Our Hottest Neighborhood

-Award: Riverside, close runner-up Old Greenwich
+Award: Riverside, Close Runner-up Old Greenwich

 In Riverside, we had 134 sales in the first nine months of 2021, this is up 41% from the first nine months of 2020.
 This a lot of sales in a small geographical area, but it’s a highly desirable area of Greenwich.
-Driving around with a real estate app you felt like every third house had sold, is under contract or is about to be.
-In Riverside, the median days on market was only 44 days and prices appreciated by 17.8% based on the year-over-year increase in the sales price to assessment ratio.
+Driving around with a real estate app you felt like every third house had sold, is under contract, or is about to be.
+In Riverside, the median days on market were only 44 days and prices appreciated by 17.8% based on the year-over-year increase in the sales price to assessment ratio.

 Not everything went to contract quickly.
 One waterfront house took 429 days to sell, and I co-listed another waterfront home that took 299 days to get to contract.
 Now both were well over $6 million and high-end negotiations often get tricky, but long sales times aren’t de rigueur for high-end Riverside houses.
 The highest sale in Riverside went for $7.8M, in 23 days.
 The listings that stay on the market for months make the Riverside average of 85 days on market very understandable and impressive.

 Some people, (mostly those who live in Old Greenwich), would argue that Old Greenwich was the hotter market.
-Yes, Old Greenwich “only” had 126 sales to Riversides 134 sales, but it’s median days on market was a highly competitive 26 days to contract.
+Yes, Old Greenwich “only” had 126 sales to Riversides 134 sales, but its median days on market was a highly competitive 26 days to contract.
 Also, if you look at Old Greenwich’s price appreciation on sales price/s.f. it’s at 21.3% compared to Riverside’s 11.7%, but that’s more an issue of a few outliers for Old Greenwich.
 Often, this is due to a new construction replacing a teardown, but the square footage of the old house is still on the tax record, which leads to a very high sales price/sf.

-To decide the hottest market of these two, let’s go to the tiebreaker, the most houses sold over list price.
+To decide the hottest market of these two, let’s go to the tiebreaker, the most houses sold over the list price.
 Old Greenwich had 41 houses that sold for over the house’s original list price, while Riverside had 48 houses that sold for over OLP.
 Riverside is the winner for our hottest market for the first nine months of the year.
 Let’s see how it plays out for the full year.